Hazel-Yang-JY/GenomeMark/README.md

 The selected data will be saved as `seed_point.jpeg`.

 ### Step 2: Perturbation and Augmentation
 Use `generate_wm_data.py` to apply perturbations and augmentations to the selected seed points, generating the watermark dataset.
+We use the VQ-VAE model provided by [Maunish-dave/VQ-VAE](https://github.com/Maunish-dave/VQ-VAE) for this step.

 ---